 As they are individuals, they can also cross over to meet a need of their own.
 Although a grandiose will often be dominantly grandiose, however, they will play the victim, or if they are dominantly the vulnerable victim, they can act grandiose when required.
 All narcissists act covertly.
 As covert means secret, hidden, private.
 The overt can usually get away with their outrageous behaviour as they believe they are special, and those around them often agree.
-The malignant often rules through fear or love; those who love will often unwitting enable, those who fear will be too scared of consequences if they stand up to the malignant so often turn to the survival mode and Fawn to the narcissist’s demands.
-All manipulate as we know all too well, a narcissist will go all out in their manipulation of others through, gaslighting to distort another reality, future faking, to give the victim hope, blame-shifting to avoid responsibility, projection to escape accountability and pass the blame onto another, triangulation to create doubts in those around them, isolation from any support, intimidation to put fear into those around them so the fawn and conform to the narcissists’ demands, and invalidation, to take the power of self-belief and self-worth out of good people, so they’re left full of self-blame and self-doubts.
+The malignant often rules through fear or love; those who love will often unwitting enable, and those who fear will be too scared of consequences if they stand up to the malignant, so they often turn to the survival mode and Fawn to the narcissist’s demands.
+All manipulate as we know all too well, a narcissist will go all out in their manipulation of others through gaslighting to distort another reality, future faking, to give the victim hope, blame-shifting to avoid responsibility, projection to escape accountability and pass the blame onto another, triangulation to create doubts in those around them, isolation from any support, intimidation to put fear into those around them so the fawn and conform to the narcissists’ demands, and invalidation, to take the power of self-belief and self-worth out of good people, so they’re left full of self-blame and self-doubts.

-If someone is intelligent, if they are high achievers, if they are preoccupied with success, and like to be in control if they believe they are special because they are intelligent.
+If someone is intelligent if they are high achievers if they are preoccupied with success and like to be in control, if they believe they are special because they are intelligent.
 They have achieved; this alone does not make them a narcissist.
 If they have those things and they lack in empathy, if they exploit others, if they exaggerate achievements, and if they believe they are entitled to have or do as they please, with the above, you could be dealing with someone who’s on the spectrum, at the very least someone who’s narcissistic and not in a good way.

 Cerebral vs Somatic.

 A Cerebral narcissist is focused on intelligence, so their brains are their biggest power.
-A Somatic narcissist is focused on looks, So they get their needs met by either Using their body’s (Somatic.) or using their minds.
+A Somatic narcissist is focused on looks, So they get their needs met by either Using their bodies (Somatic.) or using their minds.
 (Cerebral.)

 The cerebral narcissist.